 At Charterhouse, almost all our pupils go onto Higher Education and our team of specialist advisors place a great deal of emphasis on providing information and support to help every pupil make a successful application.
 We offer guidance on choosing degree courses and universities as well as support on writing personal statements.
-We have dedicated specialists for Oxbridge, Medical and Law applications and applications for the USA and every academic department has a Beak in charge of Higher Education to offer specialist subject support.
+We have dedicated specialists for Oxbridge, Medical and Law applications and applications for the USA and every academic department has a teacher in charge of Higher Education to offer specialist subject support.
 Housemasters and tutors are also always on hand to advise pupils.

 - University Applications Programme